 Today, we are building on these partnerships with the launch of the Fitbit COVID-19 Study, available right in the Fitbit app.
 This study will help determine whether Fitbit can help build an algorithm to detect COVID-19 before symptoms start.
 If you are over the age of 21, living in the United States or Canada and have had or currently have COVID-19, or symptoms consistent with the flu, we invite you to answer a few quick questions to help contribute to this important research as Fitbit tries to develop this algorithm.

-The study features a short series of questions that can be found in the Assessments & Reports section of your Discover tab and will just take a few minutes to complete.
+The study features a short series of questions that can be found in the Fitbit app, in the Assessments & Reports section of your Discover tab, or by clicking here and signing into your Fitbit account.
+This survey will just take a few minutes to complete.
 We will ask you about:

 - Whether or not you have, have had, or may have had flu or COVID-19